fancyydev/event-app/README.md

 ```

 ## Running the program
-To run and test the game:
+To run and test the API:
 - Ensure the virtual environment is active.
 - Use the following command (adjust paths as needed for your system):
 - Go inside of the folder eventapp